huats-club/oscstarterkit/README.md

 ```

+## Credits
-Special Shoutout to Huats Member, Ms. Hannah Lee for contributing her time in building this repository.
+Special Shoutout to Huats Member, **Ms. Hannah Lee** from **National University of Singapore** for contributing her time in building this repository.

-Huats would also like to credit Nanyang Polytechnic Media & Technology System Specialisation for contributing to the open source effort in building these resources for learners/practitioners in the field of Audio Visual, Arts and Technology.
+Huats would also like to credit **Nanyang Polytechnic, Media & Technology System Specialisation** for contributing to the open source effort in building these resources for learners/practitioners in the field of Audio Visual, Arts and Technology.